-But on our Irrawaddy River cruise in Myanmar a couple of months ago, the local people of Myanmar in smaller, off-the-tourist-path villages stopped us several times so they could take our picture on their phones.
+On our river cruise in Myanmar, the local Myanmar people in smaller off-the-tourist-path villages stopped us several times so they could take our picture on their phones.

 A yellowish-white paste made from ground bark, it’s worn for cosmetic decoration and to protect against the burning sun.

 And, oh, the little monks – they stole our hearts…

 Photo credits: 5, 7, 8, 10, 13, 15 to 17 © Janice and George Mucalov, SandInMySuitcase